veerbal1/escrow_program/README.md

 A Solana smart contract implementing atomic token swaps using the **escrow pattern** - the foundational architecture for custody, conditions, and release mechanisms used across all DeFi protocols.

+---

+## ⚠️ LEARNING PROJECT - NOT FOR PRODUCTION

+**This is an educational implementation for learning Solana smart contract fundamentals.**

+**DO NOT deploy or use with real tokens or mainnet without:**
+- ✅ Professional security audit
+- ✅ Formal verification of logic
+- ✅ Additional error handling
+- ✅ Production-grade testing
+- ✅ Code review by experienced Solana developers

+This code serves as a learning reference to understand escrow patterns, PDAs, CPI, and Solana fundamentals.
+It has not been audited for production use.

+---

 ## Overview

 This escrow program enables two parties (User A and User B) to trustlessly swap tokens.
 Neither party needs to trust each other - the smart contract guarantees: